Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version1/day1/README.md

 Currently, I am working on the bullet being fired from the player's spaceship through the "Bullet" class!
 Then, developing the enemy spaceship and its spawning.

-Apart from that, I am also developing-
+Apart from that, I also have the goal of-

 * Implement Enemy's Spaceship Class